dnh-ee/api-cheat-sheet/README.md

        * Not Found
           * 404 - Not found.
 Resource may be available at a future date
           * 410 - Gone.
 Resource permanently deleted and will not return (**cacheable**)
+       * Security Problem
+          * 401 - Unauthorised.
+Client should authenticate and retry.
+          * 403 - Forbidden.
+User is not permitted to access resource.
+Authenticating will make no difference.
        * Inconsistent client and service state -
           * 409 - Conflict.
 Duplicates existing data record, violates some unique key constraint, or is otherwise incompatible with existing service state.
+       * Request Semantics Issues
+          * 405, 415
+       * Backpressure
+          * 429 - Rate limited.
     * Service Error -
        * 500 - either a `Logical Failure` or `Unexpected Error` encountered in the service state during processing
     * Upstream Dependency Error -